 - Company stamp in case of company registered vehicle''s original documents

 - Copy of policy document

 A word of Caution- and a Case Study

 When it comes to buying car insurance, you can never be too careful.
 You need to know exactly how the policy works and why.
-For example, take the example of a man named Sivanayaitha Perumal.
+For this, read the car insurance terms and conditions carefully.
+Take the example of a man named Sivanayaitha Perumal.

-On 23 May, 1998, while driving a Mahindra van, Sivanayaitha hit a bicycle rider called Charles, who succumbed to injuries from the accident.
-Charles’ wife claimed compensation under the part of vehicle’s insurance that covers third parties.
-The matter went to court which decided that since Sivanayaitha Perumal was driving a Light Motor Vehicle (LMV) as a commercial vehicle, while holding a LMV licence for Non Transport (NT), the insurer was not liable to compensate the deceased’s kin.
+On 23 May 1998, while driving a Mahindra van, Sivanayaitha hit a bicycle rider called Charles, who succumbed to injuries from the accident.
+Charles’ wife claimed compensation under the part of the vehicle’s insurance that covers third parties.
+The matter went to court which decided that since Sivanayaitha Perumal was driving a Light Motor Vehicle (LMV) as a commercial vehicle while holding an LMV licence for Non-Transport (NT), the insurer was not liable to compensate the deceased’s kin.

 As a result, the court made the vehicle’s owner liable to pay the compensation amount to the victim’s family.

 What does this teach us?

 Firstly, if you don’t read the car insurance terms and conditions carefully and adhere to all the rules, you may find yourself in a tough spot.

 And secondly, this instance gives you a view of a situation wherein you find yourself without Third Party Insurance cover- due to your own negligence.
 Thus can put a huge financial strain on your family in the short and long term, so make sure such a situation never arises.